scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 Q1: "Could you please explain more how the input of the pretrained transformer is represented ? every paper is represented as a sentence with |SEP| between the three papers?"

+A1 (chat): "The input to the transformer is just the title and abstract (separated by [SEP]) of one paper, and the output is the embedding for that paper.
+At training time, we run three identical (i.e., with tied weights) SciBERT models in parallel, one for each paper in the triple, and train the transformer weights on the loss function shown on the slide."

 Q2: “Why does Pretrained Transformer perform poor given that Abstract, Title and Conclusion are information dense?”

 A2 (live):  The story is really that document-level semantics is kind of a different end point than his within-document masked language model objective that the pretrained Transformer is trained on.
 So it's not aimed at producing a single embedding that captures the semantics of the whole passage.
 At least, not in the sense that we were consuming it in the paper-embeddings tasks.
 I don't have a great reason for why it's true; I was a little surprised by how bad it was.
 I'm still a little puzzled by that result, but it's really the difference between the document-level topic objective and the token-level masked language model objective that drives a lot of it.